banesullivan/scooby/README.md

   Intel(R) 64 architecture applications
 --------------------------------------------------------------------------------
 ```

-As can be seen, scooby reports if a package could not be imported or if the
+Furthermore, scooby reports if a package could not be imported or if the
 version of a package could not be determined.

 Other useful parameters are